jdabsofficial/SafetyFirst_FirewallBlocker/README.md

 # 🔒 SafetyFirst Firewall Blocker by @jdabsofficial

-This is a simple Windows batch script that blocks every `.exe`, `.com`, `.scr`, and `.bat` file in a folder (and its subfolders) using the Windows Firewall.
+This is a simple Windows batch script that blocks every .exe, .com, .scr, and .bat file in a folder (and its subfolders) using the Windows Firewall.

-It’s useful if you want to stop unknown apps from accessing the internet, or if you’re testing untrusted files.
+It’s especially useful for blocking cracked or suspicious applications from accessing the internet, or when testing untrusted files in a controlled environment.

 ---